YoamFarges/LaBonneCarte/README.md

 ### What's left to do?
 *Please feel free to participate or improve the code.*
 - [ ] Correct the map markers overlap when two items are in the same city.
-- [ ] Central Paris area are not really working (* as the page displays things like 'Paris 15ème...'*), I need to find a fix.
+- [ ] Central Paris area are not really working (* as the page displays things like Paris 15ème...*), I need to find a fix.
-- [ ] Better architecture, at least a MVC.
+- [ ] Better architecture, at least really respect the MVC.
 - [ ] Unit tests.

 ### Disclaimer